codymlewis/saied-13/src/TargetedEffects/README.md

-# Trust Model
+# Trust Model - Context Effects
-This is the simulator for the full trust model
+This shows the effects of context attacks on trust of certain groups

 # Configuration
 ```